VoronovaOlga/first-user-journey/README.md

            first_order_number,
            first_order_date
     ORDER BY 1
 )
 ```

 #### 5. Calculating turnaround time

-I’ll calculate the turnaround time between each step and the sign-up week to see the weekly turnaround:
+I’ll calculate the turnaround time between each step and the sign-up week to see the weekly turnaround in the next step:

 1. Days between user sign-up to the first appointment.
 2. Days between the first appointment and the first Rx order.